BCG DV is a wholly-owned subsidiary of BCG that helps large corporations build and launch new businesses.

 In this deep dive, we’ll cover the following:

-Oddly enough, BCG DV was started by Jeff Schummacher, a former McKinsey & Co.
+Oddly enough, BCG DV was started by Jeff Schumacher, a former McKinsey & Co.
 Partner who also did a stint as the CMO of SportsAuthority, in 2014.

 And this is what BCG DV is designed to do.
 By hiring the right mix of talent - from product management to design to engineering - DV can offer corporate partners a way to invest and build relevant new businesses without fully needing to scale up the infrastructure and know-how themselves.

 The model appears to be working.
-Since launch in 2014, BCG DV has built a staff of roughly 1,000 and has grown beyond its Manhattan Beach HQ in LA to nine offices across the globe, including locations in Berlin, Tokyo and Singapore.
+Since its launch in 2014, BCG DV is continuing to expand and has grown from its Manhattan Beach HQ in LA to nine offices across the globe, including locations in Berlin, Tokyo and Singapore.

 Since 2014, DV has helped launch 80 businesses for its clients, from helping UPS launch a new turn-key fulfillment network offering to helping Sartorius, a lab equipment supplier, launch a new digital lab assistant called LabTwin.